 Early spring is the perfect time to get your lawn ready for the hot weather ahead.
-Here's what you need to do for a healthy, green, springtime lawn.
+Here's what you need to do for a healthy, green lawn.

 Your early spring lawn care may consist mostly of evaluation.
-Don't rush things; your grass needs time to wake up from its winter slumber, especially if you live in a severe-winter climate.
-But once the danger of snow is past, and your grass is mostly green, it's time to start your spring lawn maintenance.
+Don't rush things; your grass needs time to wake up from its winter slumber, especially if you live in a climate with harsh winters.
+But once the danger of snow has passed and your grass is mostly green, it's time to start your spring lawn maintenance.

 One of the first steps in your spring yard care program should be raking and dethatching.
 Grass can become matted during the winter, which prevents the germination of grass seed and also encourages the growth of mold and other lawn diseases.
 Very thick thatch can even prevent water from reaching the grass's roots.
 Use a stiff grass rake or a dethatching tool to break through any thick mats, and then remove the dead clippings.